Looking for some hopping good fun to celebrate Easter this year?

 - As well as our complete guide to April Weather in Dubai

-As Easter is a little later in 2023, on 9 April 2023, you can expect very warm weather with daytime highs up to 35°C (95°F) and lows overnight of around 19°C (66°F).
+As Easter falls quite late in April this year, you can expect very warm weather with daytime highs up to around 34ยฐC (94ยฐF) and lows overnight of around 22ยฐC (71ยฐF).

-Water temperatures still remain a little on the cool side in Dubai at Easter, though those coming from cooler climates will likely find it absolutely delightful with water temperatures around 25-26°C. (Most large resorts will have temperature-controlled pools if it’s still a little chilly for your liking at Easter time in Dubai).
+Water temperatures still remain a little on the cool side in Dubai at Easter, though those coming from cooler climates will likely find it absolutely delightful with water temperatures around 26ยฐC.
+(Most large resorts will have temperature-controlled pools if it’s still a little chilly for your liking at Easter time in Dubai).

 Easter also often aligns with local and international school breaks, only increasing the popularity of visiting this time of year.
 Expect it to be BUSY and prices sky-high for accommodation, if you can get any!!